vatesfr/xen-orchestra/@xen-orchestra/mcp/README.md

 ### Available Tools

 At startup, the server fetches the OpenAPI spec from your XO instance (`/rest/v0/docs/swagger.json`) and generates one tool per resource domain.
-Each domain tool takes an `operation` enum plus optional `id`/`filter`/`fields`/`limit` arguments, so the exact list of operations reflects the XO version you connect to.
+Domain and operation names come straight from the spec: the primary tag (`tags[0]`) becomes `{tag}_query`, and each `operationId` (e.g. `GetVms`, `StartVm`, `HardShutdownVm`) is used verbatim as the enum value.
+No hand-curated mapping — if the XO server adds a new endpoint, it appears automatically.
+Responses are rendered as markdown tables by the REST API itself (via `?markdown=true`); the MCP layer only relays them.

 **Utility tools** (always present):